 I spent the summer in Europe where, like north America, the media is currently obsessed with childhood obesity and the increase in the girth of the population as a whole.
-The Dominican press has also been focusing on this issue, acknowledging that in this particular society we have the dubious honour of exhibiting both sides of the coin: childhood obesity exists here alongside childhood malnutrition.
+The Dominican press has also been focusing on this issue, acknowledging that in this particular society we have the dubious honor of exhibiting both sides of the coin: childhood obesity exists here alongside childhood malnutrition.
 Whoever said that while some people will starve to death, many will also die of overeating, must have had countries like the DR in mind.

 On the question of obesity, I decided we would try and start off my son’s academic career by bucking that particular trend.
 I am convinced that it is the sedentary lifestyle that is to blame for all those chubby children, more than anything.
 People have always eaten junk of some sort, and fed it to their kids.
 It may be more processed and garishly packaged these days, but it is likely that a generation ago children were eating just as much fried, fatty and sugary food as their present-day counterparts.
 The big difference is that while my generation was physically active, this lot are a bunch of sedentary blobs that get ferried everywhere in air-conditioned comfort by Mummy and Daddy, or in the case of some upper/middle class Dominican kids, by the family driver.